echoanran/On-Mitigating-Hard-Clusters/README.md

 python main.py -c ./config/config_train_ms1m.yaml
 ```

-Folder for saving checkpoints is specified in the configuration file using parameter "work_dir".
+Folder for saving checkpoints is specified in the configuration file using parameter `work_dir`.

-We provide a pre-trained model "checkpoint.tar" in "./save/Ours".
+We provide a pre-trained model `checkpoint.tar` in `./save/Ours`.

 ## Test
 Once the training is completed, the obtained model can be used for clustering.
 To start clustering on the test subset "part*_test", simply run